 Labs will serve two purposes.
 First, this will be your opportunity to attempt questions of the type you will see on the exams, but with the instructor and TAs available to help you.
-In addition, you will learn and apply the Stata computer program to analyze data using the statistics being covered in class.
+In addition, you will learn and apply the SPSS computer program to analyze data using the statistics being covered in class.
 The lab is designed to be finished and turned in within the time allotted for lab.
 Labs should be turned in through the appropriate folder on D2L.
-However, lab may be turned in by the following Tuesday, at 9:30 am, without penalty.
-This due date/time will allow us to have the lab graded by the following lab.
+However, lab may be turned in by the following Friday, at 9:00 am without penalty.
+This due date/time will allow us to have the lab graded and returned to you by your next lab.
 If you do not turn in the lab by this date and time, the D2L folder will close and you will need to email your assignment directly to Dr. Bierman, in which case grade penalties for labs will apply (if the lab does not meet departmental policies for deferrals).
 In the case of a late lab, 50% will be deducted from the lab before any marks are deducted for errors.
 Please note that it is possible that concepts covered in lab may appear on exams.
 You should plan to attend both the lab and the lecture, and are responsible in all exams for any material presented in either lecture or lab.
+Because a central purpose of the labs is to prepare you for the exams, lab assignments that do not meet departmental policies for deferrals will not be accepted after December 8th at 9:00 am.